What is the purpose?

 How do I make my resume stand out?

 Remember to describe your role within your experiences using action verbs.
 To enhance your resume, focus descriptions on the skills you used and the accomplishments or contributions you made.
-For a list of action verbs and transferable skills to help get you started on descriptions, stop by Career Development.
-When describing experiences, keep in mind the top ten skills employers seek:
+For a list of action verbs and transferable skills to help get you started on descriptions, stop by Career Development or check the Resource Library on W&L LexLink.